DerekZeyuZeng/DerekZeyuZeng.github.io/_posts/2025-11-18-Tensor-Product-Dual-Space-and-Abstruct-Linear-Algebra.md

 Preliminaries: Categories by Need, not Creed
 ---

-Mathematicians developed the category theory mainly to discribe the widly existed binary relationsip in mathematics, and use "functor" to connect different sructures to generate duality between field.
+Mathematicians developed the category theory mainly to describe the widly existed binary relationsip in mathematics, and use "functor" to connect different sructures to generate duality between field.
 It is originally discovered to formalize the algebraic topology.
 The widly use concept of "natural", "canonical" can also be properly explained in the language of category.

 **Def**.
 A category $\mathcal{C}$ consists the following data: